verae98/Interpreter/README.md

 ## Examples
-Below are examples shown of the ves++ code.
+Below are examples shown of the VES++ code.

 ### Printing statements
 ```